lostenderman/MarkX/README.md

 ### Command-line interface

-MarkX defines the following verbs and their options.
+MarkX uses the [Command Line Parser Library][GHCL] to parse command-line arguments.
+Two verbs are defined, each with its own set of allowed options.
+However, both verbs also share a common set of options.

 #### `parse`
-Parses input files and into an output file (JSON by default).
+Parses the tests within the input files into the output file.

-- `-I, --input`: defines input files and directories with top-level input files for parsing

-- `-O, --output`: defines an output file or a directory name with the option `-t` enabled
+- `-O <output>, --output <output>`: defines an output file or a directory name with the option `-t` enabled

 - `-t, --tree`: parses the tests into a directory tree
-- `-f, --file`: writes the result of parsing into a text file if the input is a single valid test
+- `-f, --file`: writes the result of parsing into a single file if the input is a single valid test
+- `-i, --full-index`: prefixes a name of an output file with the name of its section

+#### `check`
+Checks tests in input files against the provided result file.

+- `-R <result>, --result <result>`: specifies a result file

+- `-r, --own-result`: makes the tests prioritise their expected result over the single provided one

+#### Shared options

+- `-I <input> [<input>...], --input <input> [<input>...]`: defines input files and directories with top-level input files for parsing

-- `-e, --extensions`: enables listed extensions
+- `-e [<extension>...], --extensions [<extension>...]`: enables listed extensions
 - `-u, --ungroup-sections`: processes the tests as a single array of tests, ignoring the sections
 - `-c, --code-indented`: overwrites the default rendering of the `code_block` from fenced code to an indented code
-- `-i, --isolate-sections`: prevents identically named sections in different files from being merged
+- `-s, --isolate-sections`: prevents identically named sections in different files from being merged
 - `-m, --exclude-markdown`: excludes the Markdown input from the generated result

-#### `check`
-Checks input files against a provided result file.

-- `-I, --input`: defines input files and directories with top-level input files for parsing

-- `-R, --result`: specifies a file with a test result with which the tests are checked against
-- `-e, --extensions`: enables listed extensions
-- `-u, --ungroup-sections`: processes the tests as a single array of tests, ignoring the sections
-- `-c, --code-indented`: overwrites the default rendering of the `code_block` from fenced code to an indented code
-- `-r, --own-result`: makes the tests prioritise their expected result over the single provided one

-Alternatively, the option `help` can be used to display information about MarkX or any of the verbs.
+- `-q, --quiet`: suppresses printing results to console

 ### File specification

 #### Input

-The MarkX input consists of one or more Input files or directories containing Input files.
-An Input file may either be in an XML or a JSON format.
+The input consists of one or more input files or directories containing input files.
+An input file may either be in an XML or a JSON format.

 1. XML - a single test